speters33w/CSUGlobal_CSC400_Algorithm_References/ReadMe.md

 The repository also includes code samples from **Data Structures & Other Objects Using Java by Michael Main** in `/src/edu.colorado/` They have been changed from CP1451 (Windows) encoding to UTF-8.
 The original source code is available here: https://home.cs.colorado.edu/~main/edu/colorado/ This is an older resource and is unlikely to be updated.
 Some labs from this book may be found in the archive of resources for [University of South Carolina's CSCE 1461](https://cse.sc.edu/~mgv/csce146/labs/index.html) course.

+I've alo added files from package **Parsington** in `src/org/scijava/parsington` which includes a postfix converter.
+These are from https://github.com/scijava/parsington .

 You can also find the source of the contents of **Robert Sedgewick and Kevin Wayne**'s [algs4.jar](https://algs4.cs.princeton.edu/code/algs4.jar) from **Princeton University's Algorithms, 4th Edition** as downloaded directly from the site on October 15, 2023.
 The Maven repository is not updated regularly.
 This code is used in the Coursera Course from Princeton called [Algorithms](https://www.coursera.org/learn/algorithms-part1/), and other courses from Princeton.
 The code in this Jar is updated frequently, so best practice is to download the jar directly from Princeton's algs4 site or from their [Git repository](https://github.com/kevin-wayne/algs4/).
 The jar includes source and compiled classes.
 Data files for the initial assignments in the Coursera course from [hello.zip](https://coursera.cs.princeton.edu/algs4/assignments/hello/specification.php) are included in the root directory.

 It also incudes various projects and experiments I did for CSC400 in `/src/edu.csuglobal.cs400/`